eztips-logo

 Why This World Cup Changes How Favorites Should Be Judged

-The first big point is simple: more matches create more pressure points.
-More pressure points create more chances for favorites to wobble.
-In the older format, an elite team could ride a strong starting XI deep into the tournament.
-In 2026, that becomes harder.
-Over 104 matches, the competition will reward teams that can rotate, adjust, and stay calm over time.
+The 2026 tournament represents the most significant shift in footballing history: more matches create more pressure points, and more pressure points create more chances for favorites to wobble.
+In the older 32-team format, an elite squad could ride a strong starting XI deep into the tournament through sheer momentum.
+In 2026, the landscape changes entirely.
+Over a grueling 104-match schedule, the competition will reward teams with "tactical depth" those that can rotate their roster, adjust mid-game, and maintain composure over an extended period.

 Brazil Still Belongs at the Front of the Pack